barryclark/jekyll-now/_posts/2021-01-15-howto-nuxeo-package.md

 ============================

 In the previous example, we just configured an existing Nuxeo configuration parameter bound to an environment.
-In Nuxeo, the configuration might also take the form of contribution to the extension point of a component.
+In Nuxeo, the configuration might also take the form of a contribution to the extension point of a component.
 Let's say that we want to change the background color of the login box in our dev environment to orange so that it can't be taken for the production one.
 We need to look at [how to customize the login page](https://doc.nuxeo.com/nxdoc/how-to-customize-the-login-page/) to see that we need to extend the `PluggableAuthenticationService`.

 Let's add the following file in `nuxeo-acme-package/src/main/resources/install/templates/marketplace-acme/config/login-screen-config.xml.nxftl`:

 ```
 <component name="org.nuxeo.login.startup.page.web.contrib.override">
-<#if !((org.nuxeo.prod.environment)??) || (org.nuxeo.prod.environment) != "true">
+<#if !((org.myapp.coloredLoginBox)??) || (org.myapp.coloredLoginBox) != "true">
   <require>org.nuxeo.login.startup.page.web.contrib</require>

   <extension point="loginScreen" target="org.nuxeo.ecm.platform.ui.web.auth.service.PluggableAuthenticationService">